shodan8192/sophgo-sg200x-debian/README.md

 # Debian Images for Sophgo cv181x/sg200x based boards
-This repository builds debian sid images for Sophgo cv181x/sg200x based boards such as MilkV Duo256/DuoS and Sipeed LicheeRvNano.
+This repository builds debian images for Sophgo cv181x/sg200x based boards such as MilkV Duo256/DuoS and Sipeed LicheeRvNano.

 (Note, we don't support the MilkV Duo, as it does not have enough ram to run Debian)